-to the Committee on the Judiciary]
+[Introduced February 7, 2019; Referred to the Committee on Agriculture and Natural Resources then the Judiciary.]

-A BILL to amend and reenact §19-19-2 of the Code of West Virginia, 1931, as amended; and to amend said code by adding thereto two new sections, designated §19-19-7 and §19-19-8, all relating to the right to farm; providing for an amended definition of "agriculture"; providing for protections to agriculture operations from nuisance litigation if the facility has been in operation for more than one year; and providing a severability clause.
+A BILL to amend and reenact §19-19-2 of the Code of West Virginia, 1931, as amended; and to amend the code by adding thereto two new sections, designated §19-19-7 and §19-19-8, all relating to the right to farm; providing for an amended definition of agriculture; providing for protections to agriculture operations from nuisance litigation if the facility has been in operation for more than one year; and providing a severability clause.